Ultimate Guide to Van Life on a Budget & Minimal Conversion

 You can even get a foldable one!
 I wish I knew these existed.
 Oh well, next time!

-We tried to use real toilets when possible (and staying somewhere secluded is ideal if you only need to go number one), but it’s good to have one of these toilets just in case.
+We tried to use real toilets when possible, but it’s good to have one of these toilets just in case.
 Especially during COVID.
 You never know if things will get crazy and you’ll be forced to self-quarantine.
 As long as you have a toilet in your van, you can do it from the safety of your van.

 Also, some campsites only allow self-sufficient vans to stay.
 And that means having a toilet, since their bathrooms are closed due to COVID.
 And you know, they don’t want people going number two on their land.